eyanshu1997/yacgo/readme.md

 ## Some Notes
-- i wanted to undertsand how interpretters work, by creating one from scratch.
+- i wanted to undertsand how interpreters work, by creating one from scratch.
 - onlysupports ASCII